xtclang/xvm/xdk/src/main/resources/xdk/README.md

 ## Compiling

-The `xtc` command (pronounced "ecstasy") is used to compile `.x` source code files (for an entire module, or even multiple modules) into an `.xtc` file.
+The `xcc` command (pronounced "ecstasy") is used to compile `.x` source code files (for an entire module, or even multiple modules) into an `.xtc` file.

-After configuring, change the directory to `xdk/examples` and compile the "Hello World!" example:
+After configuring, change the directory to `xdk/examples` and compile the "Hello World!" example, located in the HelloWorld.x source file:

     cd ~/xdk/examples
-    xtc HelloWorld.x
+    xcc HelloWorld

 Or on Windows:

     c:
     cd "\program files\xdk\examples"
-    xtc HelloWorld.x
+    xcc HelloWorld

-Successful compilation will produce a corresponding `.xtc` file.
+Successful compilation will produce a corresponding `.xtc` binary file.

-For more information, run: `xtc -help`
+For more information, run: `xcc -help`

 ## Executing